 Using Twitter for affiliate marketing

-Focus on choosing the best sellers in your chosen niche, rather than working with too many.
+From there, you can begin choosing what brands and products to promote.
+But don’t take on too many as you will end up getting distracted whatever the main purpose of your Twitter account is.
+Instead, choose the best sellers in your chosen niche.
 Remember that your followers are not there to be advertised to, they’re there to get useful information.
 Find affiliate products that will be useful to them.

 Getting people to make purchases